FinPress/gutenberg/docs/reference-guides/data/data-core-editor.md

 ### toggleSpotlightMode

 Action that toggles the Spotlight Mode view option.
-Shows a notice when option is toggled.

 ### toggleTopToolbar

 Action that toggles the Top Toolbar view option.
-Shows a notice when option is toggled.

 ### trashPost